MaterializeInc/materialize/doc/user/content/demos/business-intelligence.md

     SELECT * FROM query01;
     ```

-    If you run this query multiple times, you should see the results change, and
+    If you run this query multiple times, you should see the results change,
-    the answers should come back pretty quickly.
-(How quickly depends on the
+    and the answers should come back pretty quickly.
+(How quickly depends on
-    speed of your computer, but it should be some small fraction of a second.)
+    the speed of your computer, but sub-second responses are typical.)

 1. Define another view for "Query 07", which involves a complex 11-way `JOIN`
    across 6 tables: